 News and Events

-The center is pleased to share the report on National Moth Week which was held on 23rd to 31st July 2022.
+The center is pleased to share the report on National Butterfly Week which was held on 17th to 31st August 2022 along with the winners announcement.

 The National Biodiversity Centre, Serbithnag under Ministry of Agriculture and Forests is pleased to announce the result of the selection interview for the post of Royal Botanical Garden ESP Held on 22nd June 2020.
 Sl.
 No Name CID No Marks … Continued